evoi9/MageSimulator/MageSimulator_readme.txt

 ----- BRIEFING -----
 This tutorial will describe how to load and play the Mage Simulator game.

------ OBJECTIVE -----
-In Mage Simulator, your goal is to shoot fireballs at the square targets on the screen.
-Your score increases the more squares you can hit.
-There is no time limit, you just must be able to hit the cubes.

 ----- LOADING THE GAME -----
 Download the project from https://github.com/xzs424/MageSimulator.
 Download and install Unity from https://unity3d.com/get-unity/download.